The Cell Extension That Contains Microfilaments Is Called a Filopodium (or Filopodia)

 Definition and Basic Structure

 A filopodium is a thin, spike‑like projection that can extend several micrometers from the cell surface.
-Its core is a tightly packed bundle of actin microfilaments, typically ranging from 10 to 30 filaments in a single filopodium.
+That's why its core is a tightly packed bundle of actin microfilaments, typically ranging from 10 to 30 filaments in a single filopodium.
 This bundle is anchored to the plasma membrane by a variety of adaptor proteins, such as ezrin, radixin, and moesin (collectively known as ERM proteins), which help maintain the structural integrity of the protrusion.

 Functionality Beyond Structure